Alex Verdugo Player Props: Red Sox vs. Rays

 Alex Verdugo At The Plate

-- He has hit a home run in one of 11 games, and in 2.1% of his plate appearances.
+- He has homered in one of 12 games, and in 1.9% of his plate appearances.

-- Verdugo has driven in a run in three games this year (27.3%), including two games with multiple runs batted in.
+- Verdugo has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.